sethp/socketry/README.md

 ### Questions

 - How does passing fds between namespaces work?
+  - Well, before I get into the whole domain socket thing, it seems runc has some provision for this: https://github.com/opencontainers/runc/blob/master/docs/terminals.md#other-file-descriptors
 - Can we effectively use "run once" mode here?
 A program that takes a single fd and writes Stuff to it is very easy to build.
+  - Current sticking point: http package isn't built to handle a single connection, but instead to Accept
 - What about "run for a while
 - <something forgotten here>
 - Boldly: can we do something cross-machine?
 Much larger project, that.